 Data Centers have become one of the largest and fastest growing consumers of energy and, according to reports, 6.9 percent of all energy consumption in Singapore can be attributed to data centers.

-With the increased adoption of cloud-based services, big data analytics and the Internet of Things (IoT), this figure is expected to rise and data centres around the world, including those in Singapore are beginning to recognise the need to put in place innovative solutions to reduce their overall environmental impact.
+With the increased adoption of cloud-based services, big data analytics and the Internet of Things (IoT), this figure is expected to rise and data centers around the world, including those in Singapore are beginning to recognise the need to put in place innovative solutions to reduce their overall environmental impact.

-Achieving a viable sustainability strategy starts with the data centre’s platform - how it is designed, constructed and operated.
+Achieving a viable sustainability strategy starts with the data center's platform - how it is designed, constructed and operated.
 Just as network and storage optimisation are software driven, a software-centric approach is the best way to reveal current system inefficiencies, reduce waste throughout the IT stack, and create a waste-free environment.

-Propelled by innovation focused on achieving energy efficiency, new technologies and trends are emerging in the booming Singapore data centre market.
+Propelled by innovation focused on achieving energy efficiency, new technologies and trends are emerging in the booming Singapore data center market.
 Here are some environmentally friendly principles and practices that are driving down costs and ushering in needed efficiencies:

-Delivering modular data centre technology
+Delivering modular data center technology